Examples > Basics

 This example shows the simplest thing you can do with an Arduino to see physical output: it blinks an LED.

-To build the circuit, attach a 220-ohm resistor to pin 13.
-Then attach the long leg of an LED (the positive leg, called the anode) to the resistor.
-Attach the short leg (the negative leg, called the cathode) to ground.
-Then plug your Arduino board into your computer, start the Arduino program, and enter the code below.
+To build the circuit, connect one end of the resistor to Arduino pin 13.
+Connect the long leg of the LED (the positive leg, called the anode) to the other end of the resistor.
+Connect the short leg of the LED (the negative leg, called the cathode) to the Arduino GND, as shown in the diagram and the schematic below.

 Most Arduino boards already have an LED attached to pin 13 on the board itself.
 If you run this example with no hardware attached, you should see that LED blink.